garg-shubhika/DevOps-Project/README.md

 Linux: Server and system management.
 Python/Shell Scripting: Automation tasks.
 This project can be showcased on GitHub or GitLab with a comprehensive README file, demonstrating your understanding of the technologies and tools.
 Let me know if you need specific code examples or additional guidance!# DevOps-Project

+Qualifications Infrastructure as Code (laC) and System Administration skills Software Development and Continuous Integration skills ⚫ GIT SCM, Jenkins, and Argo CD .
+Containerization (Docker and Podman), Container Orchestration Engines (Kubernetes and OpenShift) ⚫ 2+ years of DevOps experience .
+Intermediate to expert level of scripting languages: Python & Shell Scripting Proficiency in Linux systems .
+Experience in telecommunications or network engineering .
+Ability to work collaboratively in a team environment Strong problem-solving and analytical skills .
+Bachelor's degree in Telecommunication, Computer Science, Information Technology, or a related field